 - Measuring project performance and progress to completion

 Although many of the measurements are the same, the metrics and indicators seek to establish different relationships and indications.
-I must not forget the temporality of the projects, that is to say that from their conception they have a beginning and an end.
+You must not forget the temporality of the projects, that is to say that from their conception they have a beginning and an end.

 Let's take an example, if you are in charge of the IT area of an organization, under normal conditions, you wouldn't be thinking about dismantling the team arbitrarily.
 However, when we talk about projects, we inevitably think of a team that, with absolute certainty, has to disintegrate - adjourning the connoisseurs would say.